-9.1.
+- 9.1.
 The School Management Committee (SMC) has overall responsibility for this Policy, and for reviewing the effectiveness of actions taken in response to concerns raised under this Policy.
-The Ethics Management Board, Ethics Committee and Audit Committee support SMC with monitoring the Policy.
+The Ethics Management Board and Audit Committee support SMC with monitoring the Policy. - 9.2.
+This Policy may be amended at any time and the latest version will be available via the Policies pages of the School website.